 For the Parents

 Parents who are eager for a taste (or sip) of Niagara Falls brews should plan a lunch at Woodcock Brothers Brewery.
 Once an old cold storage building, it’s the only brewery in Niagara County with on-site production.
 From pizza to prime rib, the entire menu is wood-fired and crafted from scratch.
 And if you choose to sit at the bar, you can catch a glimpse of the brewing vats through the floor-to-ceiling glass windows.
 They also serve a variety of local wines.
-For another family-friendly option, Chill 443 is within walking distance of Niagara Falls State Park.
-Choose from a variety of flatbreads, salads, sandwiches and mouth-watering pub grub like southwest nachos and jumbo chicken wings.
-While you’re there, enjoy a friendly game of pool or darts, or kick back and plot your next Niagara Falls USA adventure.
+For another family-friendly option, Rainforest Cafe is within walking distance of Niagara Falls State Park.
+Choose from a variety of scratch-made entrées, while dining alongside lush foliage and jungle animals.